AICoE/elyra-aidevsecops-tutorial/README.md

 - you get smart changelog creation using AI model in Kebechet after you ask for release.

-## 6. Deploy your model on Operate First
+## 5. Deploy your model on Operate First

 These are the typical steps you need:

-1. Create all manifests for deployment (e.g. deployment, service, routes)
+1. Create all manifests for your projects (e.g. deployment, service, routes, workflows, pipelines).

 2. [Request access to a namespace](https://github.com/operate-first/support/issues/new?assignees=&labels=onboarding&template=onboarding_to_cluster.md&title=)

 3. [Request support for deployment of your application](https://github.com/operate-first/support/issues/new?assignees=&labels=onboarding&template=onboarding_argocd.md&title=).

+In this way [ArgoCD](https://argoproj.github.io/argo-cd/) will make sure your application is always in sync with your changes, once you make a new release (e.g. you changed your model, you added a new metric, you added a new feature).

-## 7. Test prediction
+## 6. Test prediction

 If you want to test the deployment: